-Red Cross in Europe urges people to check on neighbours as freeze threatens elderly, homeless and isolated27/02/2018 - by the Climate Centre
+Red Cross in Europe urges people to check on neighbours as freeze threatens elderly, homeless and isolated

 (A press release, including media contacts, on the Red Cross response to the European cold wave appeared earlier today on the IFRC news site.)